TheLastCylon/ecosystem/documentation/why.md

 ### TCP?
 Why not UDP or UDS?
 In modern day terms TCP is an absolute requirement for web-applications!
 Thing is, not all back-ends are exposed to the internet.

-There are times when I need a back-end to NOT be exposed to the internet at all.
+There are times when I need a back-end to **not** be exposed to the internet at all.
 And what's more is: There are times when I need a back-end to be oblivious of the fact that the internet even exists.

 Yes, there are times when I need a back-end, that does not talk to a browser, ever.